 We’re looking for a passionate, and experienced Ruby on Rails (RoR) Developer to join our team where you will have the opportunity to architect and deliver cutting edge applications that explain and explore the value of the world’s natural resources to governments, scientists and civil society.

 If you not only want to work with the latest technologies, but also want to feel good and know that your code will help to make a difference to nature and the environment, this is your chance!

-Our focus is making sure people can find the easiest route to collecting, visualising and sharing environmental information.
-Your designs will help canoeing scientists to map corals, governments across the world to unlock vast amounts of their environmental information and the United Nations to keep our planet under review.
+Our focus is creating high quality, innovative applications that support the collection, analysis and communication of critical biodiversity information.
+Your designs will help canoeing scientists to map mangroves, governments across the world to unlock vast amounts of their environmental information, and the United Nations to keep our planet under review.

 Do you have funding skills to help us in our mission for a more sustainable planet?

 We are looking for a highly motivated and competent Development Officer to act as the Development team focal point for routine information and technical knowledge on external funding and funders.

 The Marine Programme is offering a 12 month Fixed Term Associate Programme Officer role.
 The purpose of the role is to support the delivery of projects focused on ocean-related spatial and numeric data analysis, including statistical analysis.

 The Marine Programme of the UN Environment World Conservation Monitoring Centre (UNEP-WCMC) is offering a 12 month Fixed term Associate Programme Officer role for a social scientist with a strong interest in the ocean.
 The oceans are a key element of global sustainability and this post is an exciting opportunity to consider the complex social and cultural challenges presented by the conservation and sustainable use of ocean resources.